Rush Limbaugh, the man President Obama has told you not to listen to.

 It's been a staple of the left.

-Z big, join us in our party.
+Z-Big, join us in our party.

-Here it is from the top again.
+Here it is from the top against the Protestants.

 And there is a rising wave of anger against the people who made a lot of money on short-term speculation.